haridnr/haridnr.github.io/about.md

 ![At the Cowboys AT&T Stadium](/assets/blog_pic.jpg)

 Hey there!
-I'm a graduate student in computer science living in Dallas.
+I'm Hari from Bangalore, India and currently a graduate student in computer science living in Dallas.

+My aim is to learn programming the way Peter Norvig describes in his [article](http://norvig.com/21-days.html).

-Interested in the systems area ( distributed systems, concurrent programming )
+My graduate coursework is in the systems area ( distributed systems, concurrent programming, computer architecture etc )

+I was a software engineer for around 3 years building content management systems in the Java domain.

 Professional Experience
 -----------------------